Mqxsyy/LuminaDocs/docs/nodes/update/addRotationZRandom.md

 ---

 Adds a random amount to the particle's Z rotation every frame.
-This random amount is randomized **ONLY ONCE**.
+Randomizes the value once per particle.

 ## Fields